-Gaining a degree can significantly increase and improve your son or daughter’s career prospects.
+In 2015/16, 94.8% of our graduates were employed or studying within six months of graduating.
+Gaining a degree can increase and improve your son or daughter's career prospects.
 They will not only have a wider variety of career options to choose from once they have a degree, but they are likely to progress much faster up the career ladder.
-While it would be misleading to claim that a degree guarantees employment, an increasing number of organisations require people to hold degrees before applying.
+While it would be misleading to claim that a degree guarantees employment, a number of organisations require people to hold degrees before applying.

 Students often choose to study at higher education level to further an interest in a particular subject, or in a particular vocation.
 Some careers, such as those in medicine, nursing, architecture, law and pharmacy, cannot be practised without a particular vocational degree.

 Statistics show that graduates earn significantly more than those without higher education qualifications.
 As a graduate, your son or daughter's options will be wider, and they will find it easier to get into employment and to stay in employment.

 A degree will not only give students the opportunity to gain an in-depth knowledge of their chosen subject but also to develop transferable skills such as communication, presentation and problem-solving skills and enhancing their ability to work as part of a team.